pkalro/jekyll-now/_posts/2018-06-06-The-curious-case-of-Promise-cloning.md

   const promise = myPromise;
 ```

-However, since the Promise has already **fulfilled**, when we try reusing it , it doesn't 'run'.
-Therefore the promise doesn't resolve the second time we do the following..
+However, since the Promise has already been **fulfilled**, when we try reusing it , it has already resolved and hence the HTTP call is not triggered again..

 ```